Obermann Center for Advanced Studies

 The C. Esco and Avalon L. Obermann Center for Advanced Studies (OCAS) is an interdisciplinary research institute at the University of Iowa in Iowa City, Iowa.
-The Obermann Center for Advanced Studies is the only research institute at the University of Iowa that supports and connects scholars and artists from all disciplines at all stages of their careers.
-The Center offers a unique space and a variety of programs dedicated to fostering discovery through innovative projects.
-With the support of our generous sponsors and collaborators within campus and beyond, The Obermann Center helps the university community—from undergraduate students to senior faculty—cooperate to tackle local and global issues.

 History

 The Obermann Center was founded in 1978 by University of Iowa alum and professor emeritus C. Esco Obermann in conjunction with the University of Iowa's Vice President for Research.
 At the time, it was named University House.
 Later, its name was changed to the University of Iowa Center for Advanced Studies, before 1993, when it was ultimately renamed to the C. Esco and Avalon L. Obermann Center for Advanced Studies in recognition of the Obermanns' significant financial contributions.

 The Obermann Center was originally housed in the University of Iowa's Oakdale Hall.
 When Oakdale was demolished in 2011, the Obermann Center moved to its current location in a historic Tudor Revival home in downtown Iowa City.

 Previous directors of the Obermann Center include Jay Semel, former University of Iowa Vice President for Research (1980–2010); and Teresa Mangum, associate professor of English and Gender, Women's, and Sexuality Studies (2010–2024).
 The current director is Luis Martín-Estudillo, professor of Spanish and Portuguese at the University of Iowa.